Adult Christian Education

 The Adult Christian Education program offers classes on Sundays and Wednesdays.
 The classes run for thirteen-week-long quarters, beginning in September, December, March and June.
 Typically, there is a choice of two or three classes on Sunday morning (9:00 -10:00 A.M.) and one on Wednesday evening (7:00-8:00 P.M.).

 The current offerings are:

-1 and 2 Peter – Doug Kuhn (Sunday)
+II Peter and the Book of Joel – Doug Kuhn (Sunday)

 ESL Introduction to Christianity – Bob Hirons (Sunday)

 In Hebrews chapter 11, the writer to the Hebrews reminds us of the many people we can look to as examples of firm confidence in God and his promises.
 That confidence led them to take great risks, put their lives on the line, and sometimes even surrender their lives as they sought to be faithful to God.
 The multitude of the faithful through history serve as “a great cloud of witnesses,” testifying to us of God’s faithfulness and encouraging us to persevere following their example of perseverance and boldness in faith (Heb.
 12:1).
 This short study will look at the bold faith of several characters in scripture, and how their example can encourage and inspire us as we are called to exercise bold faith in our own circumstances.
 The characters we will be studying are Rahab; Hannah; Jehoshaphat; Shadrach, Meshach and Abednego; Esther and Mordechai; and Stephen.